adahera222/chosenone/README.md

-chosenone
+The Chosen One
 =========

 Ludum Dare 28

-This is a simple game for the Ludum Dare Compo 2013-12-14 to 2013-12-15.
+This is a simple game for the Ludum Dare Compo in late 2013.
-The theme was: There can only be one.
+Theme: "There can only be one.

-Created with Unity3D.
+Created with the 2D tools in Unity3D.